tifgan/stftGAN/README.md

 ```

 #### Software requirements
-While most of the code is written in Python (we used version 3.5), the phase recovery part requires the use of O`ctave` or `MATLAB`.
+While most of the code is written in Python (we used version 3.5), the phase recovery part requires the use of `Octave` or `MATLAB`.
 We are currently working to provide a full-Python implementation.
 Unfortunately, for now, you need to install one of these two software.

-You also need to install the [LTFAT][ltfat.github.io] library a be sure that the base function ltfatstart is in the accessible path MATLAB/octave.
+You also need to install the [LTFAT](ltfat.github.io) library a be sure that the base function ltfatstart is in the accessible path MATLAB/octave.

 #### Ltfatpy requirements